debops/debops/docs/ansible/roles/slapd/ldap-acl.rst

 ----------------

-In this section of the documentation you can find a list of LDAP groups which are used in the default :ref:`debops.slapd` Access Control List rules.
-These groups can be created in the directory using the :file:`ldap/init-directory.yml` Ansible playbook included in DebOps.
-The LDAP Distinguished Names used in the documentation assume that the ``example.org`` DNS domain is used by the OpenLDAP server.
+In this section of the documentation you can find a list of LDAP groups which are used in the default :ref:`debops.slapd` Access Control List rules. he LDAP Distinguished Names used in the documentation assume that the ``example.org`` DNS domain is used by the OpenLDAP server.